w3c-ccg/vaccination-vocab/README.md

 # Related Projects

 The terms and definitions used in this vocab were in part inspired by the recent publication from the EU on the [eHealth Networks guidelines on proof of vaccination for medical purposes](https://ec.europa.eu/health/sites/health/files/ehealth/docs/vaccination-proof_interoperability-guidelines_en.pdf).

+# Samples

+To regenerate the sample W3C Verifiable Credentials that are using the defined vocabulary run `npm i && npm run generateExamples`